For manuscripts submitted from 01 October 2013

 Phase 2: Final Response

 After the open discussion no more Short Comments and Referee Comments are accepted, but the contact author and the Co-Editor of the discussion paper have the opportunity to publish final Author Comments and Editor Comments, respectively.
-The final response phase is generally limited to 4 weeks (expandable to 8 weeks) and automatically terminated upon submission of a revised manuscript.
-Before submitting a revised version of their manuscript for publication in ACP (second stage of publication), the authors are supposed to have answered the Referee Comments and relevant Short Comments cumulatively or individually in one or more Author Comments.
+The final response phase is generally limited to 4 weeks (can be extended to 8 weeks) and automatically terminated upon upload of at least one author comment, although further author and editor comments can be posted, if appropriate.
+Before submitting a revised version of their manuscript for publication in ACP (second stage of publication), the authors should have answered the referee comments and relevant short comments cumulatively or individually in one or more author comments.
+The Author Comments should be structured in a clear and easy to follow sequence: (1) comments from referees/public, (2) author's response, (3) author's changes in manuscript.
+Regarding author's changes, it is recommended to provide a marked-up manuscript version (track changes in Word, latexdiff in LaTeX) converted into *.pdf and to upload this changes document as supplement to the Author Comment.